 and zero mean case

 the gradient to new parameters

 The solution to the new weights reads

 The only difference is scaling the learning rate by a factor of $c_{out}^{2}$.
-Also potentially depend on whether we choose to initialize $\W(0)$ or $\W^{\prime}(0)$ from a fixed distribution, we would get different initial value for the dynamics.
+Also potentially depending on whether we choose to initialize $\W(0)$ or $\W^{\prime}(0)$ from a fixed distribution, we would get different initial values for the dynamics.